Chiefs-Dolphins could approach NFL record for coldest game. Bills-Steelers postponed due to snow

 The coldest game in league history remains minus-13 for the 1967 NFL championship, when the Packers beat the Cowboys at Lambeau Field in a game that came to be known as the Ice Bowl.
 The wind chill that day was minus-48 degrees.

-“We definitely had that initial shock when we looked at the forecast,” said Chiefs season ticket holder Keaton Schlatter, who was driving down from West Des Moines, Iowa, for Saturday night’s game.
+“We definitely had that initial shock when we looked at the forecast,” said Chiefs season ticket-holder Keaton Schlatter, who was coming from West Des Moines, Iowa, for Saturday night’s game.
 “We thought about maybe posting our tickets for sale and if they don’t sell, then we would go.
-But we decided that it’s all part of the experience and we didn’t want to miss it.”
+But we decided that it’s all part of the experience.”

-So, Schlatter’s group of about 10 people planned to be inside Arrowhead Stadium like usual.

-“We’ve accumulated enough winter gear that I’m not too worried,” he said.
-“We purchased a heated vest and socks to combat the cold.
-I’m excited to try them out.
-I’ve never used them before.”
+About six hours before kickoff, stadium workers were plowing snow from the tarp covering the field, then scooping it into trucks and driving it from the stadium.
+The field itself is heated, though, and should not be a problem for the players.

-The Chiefs are planning to have numerous warming stations throughout the stadium, and they’ve bent some of their rules to help fans deal with the cold.
-They are allowed to carry in blankets, provided they have no zippers or compartments, and they can use portable chargers to power the kind of heated apparel that Schlatter was bringing to the game.
+As for the fans, the Chiefs had numerous warming stations throughout the stadium, and they bent some of their rules to help them deal with the weather.
+Fans were allowed to carry in blankets, provided they had no zippers or compartments, and could use portable chargers to power the kind of heated apparel that Schlatter was bringing to the game.

-Fans also can bring cardboard to put under their feet, a useful tip that Chiefs safety Justin Reid passed along this week.
+Fans also could bring cardboard to put under their feet, a useful tip that Chiefs safety Justin Reid passed along this week.

 “Trying to figure out what to wear that will be the warmest has been the concerning part,” said Lauren Bays, a Chiefs fan from Smithville, Missouri.
 “I’ve been thinking of ways to add warmth all week and did find a pair of ski goggles that I plan to wear.”